 Drumroll, please.
 It’s time to “crown” this year’s Grand Prize winner, a strong and persuasive voice in the Comment and Win contest since he first appeared in an article thread about the trade war at 9:06 p.m.
 ET on July 5, 2019.
 This year’s top honors go to Aaryan Sharma, a senior at C Leon King High School in Tampa, Florida, U.S. (and a classmate of Arpan Bagui).
 Aaryan’s comments in each round, starting with his first-place reflections on How the Trade War with China Is Hurting U.S. Farmers, moving on to his response to the personal essay, A Teen from the United Arab Emirates Considers a New Era of Taxation, then his reactions to the personal essay Financial Literacy Champ, Sohil Varshney, and finally, his Round 4 insights on the personal essay, A Student Draws Inspiration from the Dabbawalas of Mumbai, were articulate, well-written, engaging and, at times, poignant.
 Well-done, Aaryan!
 You impressed us with your style, while also helping to deepen our knowledge on a variety of topics.

 Thank you to all this year’s Comment and Win participants.
-In case you missed our previous reports, click here for Round 1, Round 2 and Round 3.
+In case you missed our previous reports, click here to read winning comments from this year’s Round 1, Round 2 and Round 3.
 Teachers, be sure to check out our new Comment & Win Classroom Guide for all the ways to engage your students in this great activity.
 Our team will be responding to some of the student perspectives on articles in the days and weeks ahead, so be sure to check back regularly with the KWHS online business journal and follow the growing story threads.
 You are always welcome to leave fresh comments on stories that interest and inspire you.
 Let your voice be heard!